Children Among Five Killed In Ivory Coast Flooding - UrduPoint

 Children Among Five Killed In Ivory Coast Flooding

-"Flooding situation at 12:40 (GMT and local): 5 deaths.
-Operations are ongoing", the fire brigade said in a statement posted on social media.
+"We have been called upon since 0300 (GMT and local).
+Sadly five people, including four children, have been killed," the head of the fire brigade, General Issa Sacko, told AFP.

+"The children died in a landslip, and the adult was swept away by the water" in the city's Bingerville neighbourhood.

-It added that 77 people had to be rescued and one taken to hospital, while a building threatening to collapse was evacuated.
+He added that 85 people had been rescued and one taken to hospital, while a building threatening to collapse was evacuated.

 Heavy rain fell through the night, flooding many neighbourhoods of Abidjan and leaving several key roads unusable.

+"All our documents and diplomas, everything's gone."
+Cynthia Koffi, a medicine student, said the water rose so high it broke her home's windows.

+"At the neighbours' opposite, you couldn't even see the garage roof anymore," she said.

-Over the past 24 hours, some neighbourhoods in Abidjan have received around 200 millimetres (eight inches) of rainfall, the equivalent of several weeks of rain, according to data from the Ivorian meteorological agency.
+Between Monday and midday Tuesday, some neighbourhoods in Abidjan received around 200 millimetres (eight inches) of rainfall, the equivalent of several weeks of rain, according to data from the Ivorian meteorological agency.

+Residents posted images on social media showing the extent of the flooding in their homes or neighbourhoods and calling for help.

 Last week, six people died after torrential rain triggered a landslip in the city's western neighbourhood of Mossikro.